BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Plato.md

-- Reciprocity of the virtues - each virtue requires each of the others
+- Reciprocity of the virtues - each virtue requires each of the others (but, unlike in Socrayes, there are more than 1 virtue)
 - Virtues are necessary for happiness (but not sufficient)
 - Wisdom is not a one and only Instrumental Good, but it is not Happiness
 - Virtue is non-instrumental good